DavidAyotte/davidayotte.github.io/_posts/2021-05-26-quasimodforms.md

 ---
-title: 'A quick introduction to the theory of quasimodular forms'
+title: 'A quick introduction to the theory of (quasi)modular forms'
 date: 2021-05-26
 permalink: /posts/2021/05/quasimodform/
 tags:
   - gsoc
   - modform
   - math
+category:
+  - gsoc
 ---

 In this post, I shall explain what is a quasimodular forms, which are the main mathematical objects for this GSoC project.